williamscollege/gallery_displays/README.md

 * [Gallery Displays: view screenshot](http://www.screencast.com/ "Gallery Displays")

 ## DESCRIPTION
-Enable a guest to select images from an iPad and display them on any number of display monitors mounted in an exhibition gallery.
+Enable a guest to curate selected images from an iPad and instantly display them on any number of display monitors mounted in an exhibition gallery.
 The web application processes the iPad's HTTPS posts, logs them to a database (say: "analytics") and queues images to display on their respective monitors.
 HDMI-enabled monitors are powered by tiny Chromebits.
 This may be used in a museum exhibition gallery, to display photo streams or random slideshows from fixed urls.